Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 The OcuraLife Plasma Pen is built for this

-Delivers focused plasma energy at the surface of the bump.
-Adjustable settings, single-use sterile tips.
+Focused plasma energy at the surface of the bump, with adjustable settings for fine control and single-use sterile tips.
 A small scab forms, falls off on its own, and the skin renews.
+Backed by a 90-day money-back guarantee.
 For confirmed milia only, never for pigmented moles, never for uncertain lesions, never for any bump with BCC flags.

 See the Plasma Pen